 - Junkying the place.

 - Allocating lava or water into the land.

 Nevertheless, all of the actions mentioned above must be perpetuated by an aggressor towards its victim, the landowner.

 Now, griefing is typically common in multiplayer servers, mainly among players.
 Nevertheless, let’s focus on mob griefing, which happens when a non-playable character is, in this case, the aggressor.

 Let’s jump to the concept of mob griefing.

-For instance, Endermans are villainous night creatures that attack the player whenever they look at each other.
-Additionally, they tend to lift random blocks off the ground and replace them somewhere else.
+For instance, Endermen are villainous night creatures that attack the player whenever you look at them.
+Additionally, they tend to lift random blocks off the ground and place them somewhere else.

-Still, Endermans don’t act with any intent; they just pick any block from the ground and place it anywhere, not so far.
-However, they can happen to strike one of your structures, removing a piece and misplacing it, griefing “accidentally.”
+Still, Endermen don’t act with any intent; they just pick any block from the ground and place it anywhere, not too far.
+However, they can happen to strike one of your structures, removing a piece and misplacing it, griefing “accidentally”.